EUSR CAT2 safe digging training with vacuum excavation and hand-dig demonstration

 About This Course

-EUS CAT2 Safe Dig is the EUSR-recognised qualification that takes delegates from locate to excavate.
-Whereas EUS CAT1 training focuses on finding underground utilities with a CAT and Genny locator, CAT2 covers what happens next: how to safely dig through to a service, expose it correctly, protect it during work, and reinstate the ground safely afterwards.
+EUSR CAT2 Safe Dig is the EUSR-recognised qualification that takes delegates from locate to excavate.
+Whereas EUSR CAT1 training focuses on finding underground utilities with a CAT and Genny locator, CAT2 covers what happens next: how to safely dig through to a service, expose it correctly, protect it during work, and reinstate the ground safely afterwards.

 It is a hands-on course.
 Every delegate will plan a safe dig, carry out a written risk assessment and permit to dig, operate locating equipment on site, excavate to the 500mm level, and then dig horizontally to expose a live buried service under assessment conditions.